jjsmall009/totally-awesome-typing/readme.md

 This "game" is just a time attack mode where you try and get the highest score possible within the time limit.

-The better you type the higher your combo gets so wath out for typos!
+The better you type the higher your combo gets so watch out for typos!